Tensor tomography on negatively curved manifolds of low regularity: Proof of the main theorem

 We define $\C{k,\alpha}{l,\beta}{SM}$ as the subset of~$C(SM)$ consisting of functions with~$k$ many~$\alpha$-Hölder horizontal derivatives and~$l$ many~$\beta$-Hölder vertical derivatives as well as any combination of~$k$ horizontal and~$l$ vertical derivatives, which are assumed to be~$\omega$-Hölder for~$\omega \coloneqq \min(\alpha,\beta)$.
 We let

 According to the splitting~$T(SM) = \R X \oplus \H \oplus \V$, the gradient of a~$C^1$ function~$u$ on~$SM$ can be written as

 This gives rise to two new differential operators; the vertical gradient~$\grad{h}$ and the horizontal gradient~$\grad{v}$.
 Both~$\grad{h}u$ and~$\grad{v}u$ are naturally identified with sections of the bundle~$N$.
 The horizontal and vertical divergences are the~$L^2$ adjoints of the corresponding gradients.
-The vertical Laplacian on the sphere bundle is $\lap{v} \coloneqq -\dive{v}\grad{v}$; see Appendix~\ref{app:diff-operators} for details on the differential operators.
+The $L^2$ adjoint of $X$ is $-X$.
+The vertical Laplacian on the sphere bundle is $\lap{v} \coloneqq -\dive{v}\grad{v}$; see~\cite[Appendix A]{PSUIDBTTT} for details on the differential operators.